BenTho-Uni/libqqc/README.md

 - [ ] add input/output of host programm which was used to export to testdata
 - [ ] recheck performance on Justus 2.0
 - [ ] update Readme with scalings and results from Justus 2.0
-- [ ] new partitioning scheme to minimize network IO by partitioning virtual space
 - [ ] write better maintainable variant code
 - [ ] remove unneded balast from qmp2 calc, loader, vault
-- [ ] partitioning scheme for remaining elements in MPI
 - [ ] OpenMP GPU variant implementation

 # Credits